javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 We've already seen examples of built-in functions, like `alert(message)`, `prompt(message, default)` and `confirm(question)`.
 But we can create functions of our own as well.

-## Definition
+## Function Declaration

-An example of a function definition:
+To create a function we can use a *function declaration*.

+It looks like this:

 ```js
 function showMessage() {